yvelikova/axway-open-docs/content/en/docs/apigw_polref/fault_generic.md

 Because XSLT stylesheets accept XML as input, API Gateway implicitly transforms the incoming message into XML.
 Next, it retrieves the selected XSLT stylesheet and applies the transformation to the message, and sends the response in the format specified.

-### Create customized generic errors

-Use the following approaches to create customized generic errors.

-#### Use the Generic Error filter
+### Create customized generic error using the Generic Error filter

 On the **Advanced** tab, you can customize the generation of a response message when the request cannot be inferred as a SOAP or JSON request.

-Apply Response Rules
-: When this setting is selected, you can select one of the following rules:
+**Apply Response Rules**: When this setting is selected, you can select one of the following rules:

-* Delegate to Policy: Select a policy to generate the response message.
+* **Delegate to Policy**: Select a policy to generate the response message.
 For example, the policy could use a **JSON Error** filter to generate a JSON response.
-* Response Content: Set the response body content and headers directly in the respective text areas.
+* **Response Content**: Set the response body content and headers directly in the respective text areas.
 You can use the API Gateway selector syntax to evaluate and expand request details at runtime.
 The values specified on this tab are used in the outbound request to the URL.

-    * Body: Enter the content of the incoming request message body (body headers and body content).
+    * **Body**: Enter the content of the incoming request message body (body headers and body content).
 Defaults to `${content.body}`.

         For example, enter the `Content-Type` followed by a return, and then the required message payload:

         ```
         Content-Type:text/html
         <!DOCTYPE html><html><body><h1>Hello World</h1></body></html>
         ```

-    * Headers: Enter the HTTP headers associated with the incoming request message.
+    * **Headers**: Enter the HTTP headers associated with the incoming request message.
 Defaults to `${http.headers}`.

-#### Use the Set Message filter
+### Create customized generic error using the Set Message filter

 You can also use the **Set Message** filter to create customized generic errors.
 The **Set Message** filter can change the contents of the message body to any arbitrary content.
 When an exception occurs in a policy, you can use this filter to customize the body of the generic error.

-For details on how to use the **Set Message** filter to generate customized faults and return them to the client, see the example in [SOAP fault handling](https://axway.zoominsoftware.io/bundle/APIGateway_78_PolicyDevFilterReference_allOS_en_HTML5/page/Content/PolicyDevTopics/fault_soap.htm).
+For details on how to use the **Set Message** filter to generate customized faults and return them to the client, see the example in [SOAP fault filter](#soap-fault-filter).
 You can use the same approach to generate customized generic errors.

 ## JSON error filter